5 Best Palm Beach Aruba Restaurants: From Beach Shacks to Upscale Dining

 We stayed at the Boardwalk Boutique Hotel in Palm Beach.
-It was slightly off the main strip but still within 20 minutes’ walking distance to most restaurants.
+It was slightly off the main strip but still within 20 minutes walking distance of most restaurants.

 Aruba boasts a wide range of international cuisine including Dutch, Italian, Asian fusion, South American, and local cuisine.
 It truly is multicultural.

-The more touristy places seem to have similar menus, so my husband and I purposely sought out restaurants in Palm Beach that offered some kind of unique house specialty.
+The more touristy places seem to have similar menus, so my husband and I purposely sought out restaurants in Palm Beach that offered some unique house specialty.

 01- Eduardo’s Beach Shack